 Trust in Him at all times, you people; Pour out your heart before Him; God is a refuge for us.
 Selah~Psalm 62:8 NKJV

-Scripture reminds us to pour out our hearts (Psalm 62:8) not hide them.
+Scripture reminds us to pour out our hearts (Psalm 62:8) not to hide them.
 Deep healing often comes when we are honest with ourselves about the things that burden us.
-Sometimes it’s not always a “verse a day” that keeps the worry away.
-It’s the gut-wrenching work of bringing our bare hearts before the Lord, knowing He is strong enough to take everything we throw at Him.
-It’s not always my first response, but moment by moment the Lord is helping me to cast my cares on Him, exchanging it for the peace of knowing I will be okay because He cares so much for me.
+Sometimes it’s not always a “verse a day” that keeps the worries away.
+It’s the gut-wrenching work of bringing everything we throw at Him.
+It’s not always my first response, but moment by moment the Lord is helping me to cast my cares on Him, exchanging it for the peace of knowing it will be okay because He cares so much for me.

 And I hope you know He will do the same for you.